pqnelson/pqnelson.github.com/_posts/2015-07-05-bernoulli-batters-markov-coaches.md

 into an optimal batting order) or if we had more precise statistics (batting stats for away games, for home games, etc.).
 This requires another data source, however.

+The low hanging fruit for us: picking an optimal batting order.
+Now that we have a rudimentary Markov chain model, we can easily determine the optimal batting order.
+But that's the topic for another time.

 # References